haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/modules_parameters.md

   - [`[clustrmsd]`](./modules/analysis.md#clustrmsd-module): Clusters models based on pairwise RMSD matrix previously computed by either the calculated with the `[rmsdmatrix]` or `[ilrmsdmatrix]` modules.
   - [`[clustfcc]`](./modules/analysis.md#clustfcc-module): Clusters models based on the fraction of common contacts (FCC)
 - Selection:
-  - [`[seletop]`](./modules/analysis.md#seletop-module): Selects the top N models from the previous step.
+  - [`[seletop]`](./modules/analysis.md#seletop-module): Select the top N models from the previous step.
   - [`[seletopclusts]`](./modules/analysis.md#seletopclusts-module): Selects top N clusters from the previous step.

-## Developping a new module
+## Developing a new module

 Haddock3 is a collaborative project, and researchers can contribute to it, increasing the scope and potential of the Haddock3 suite.
-Information on how to contribute and setup a proper development environment are available on the GitHub repository:
+Information on how to contribute and setup a proper development environment is available on the GitHub repository:
 - [**CONTRIBUTING.md**](https://github.com/haddocking/haddock3/blob/main/CONTRIBUTING.md), contains information on how to contribute.
 - [**DEVELOPMENT.md**](https://github.com/haddocking/haddock3/blob/main/DEVELOPMENT.md), contains information on how to set up an adequate development environment.